DualBrain/qbasic.github.io/README.md

 - Which leads me to this point...
 I should be able to grab any published material for QBasic and the material should be applicable to the replacement; meaning it should "just work".
 If there are any exceptions where something "doesn't work"; it should be because it simply isn't possible, not because some arbitrary choice was made.
 - It should be fast... at least as fast as the original, in all ways (but one would hope faster). 🤠

-Which raises further questions such as:
+Which raises many additional questions such as:

 - What would it look like?
 - How fast could it run?